hpi-bp1819-naumann/shift-detector/docs/source/checks/conditional_probabilities.rst

     of a right side (consequence) given a left side (antecedent) has to be at least 15%.

 ``rule_limit``:
-    This parameter expects an int and controls the maximum number of rule clusters that are printed as a result of executing :ref:`conditional_probabilities`.
+    This parameter expects an int and controls the maximum number of rules that are printed in each section of the report as a result of executing :ref:`conditional_probabilities`.
     The default value is 5.
-This means that the 5 most significant rule clusters are printed.
-    A rule cluster is deemed more significant than another if its main rule has a higher delta support.
-This parameter does not impact the diagram.
+This parameter does not have any impact on the diagram.

 ``min_delta_supports``:
     This parameter expects a float between 0 and 1 and affects the granularity of the comparison of the two data sets.
-Only rules whose support values exhibit an absolute difference of more than ``min_delta_supports`` are considered during computation.
+Only rules whose support values exhibit an absolute difference of more than ``min_delta_supports`` are considered to indicate a shift.
+    A rule has to exceed ``min_delta_supports`` to be classified as an orange rule.
+If it also exceeds ``min_delta_confidences`` it is classiefied as a red rule.
     The default value is 0.05.
 This parameter does not impact the diagram.

 ``min_delta_confidences``:
     This parameter expects a float between 0 and 1 and affects the granularity of the comparison of the two data sets.
-Only rules whose confidence values exhibit an absolute difference of more than ``min_delta_confidences`` are considered during computation.
+Only rules whose confidence values exhibit an absolute difference of more than ``min_delta_confidences`` are considered to indicate a shift.
+    A rule has to exceed ``min_delta_confidences`` to be classified as an orange rule.
+If it also exceeds ``min_delta_supports`` it is classiefied as a red rule.
     The default value is 0.05.
 This parameter does not impact the diagram.

 ``number_of_bins``: